 What inspired you to write Oh Garden of Fresh Possibilities! ~ Notes from a Gloucester Garden?

+I wrote Oh Garden! for my children, Liv and Alex, and for new and fellow experienced gardeners.
+The trend for so many years in landscape design has been towards uniformity.
+The joy gleaned from creating a garden paradise can be so much more than today’s standardized and scentless norm.
 Through my design work I realized the vital need for information on garden design that combines both the practical and the poetic.
-Oh Garden! began as a collection of notes, sketches, poems, and observations, then evolved into this book, reflecting both my passion to discover and share information about the cultivation of plants and the history of garden design.
+Oh Garden! began as a collection of notes, sketches, poems, recipes, and observations, then evolved into this book, reflecting my passion to discover and share information about the cultivation of plants, and about the relationships between flora and fauna.
+If you plant for the pollinators, they will come!

 Your book is divided into two parts, “Creating the Framework” and “Candidates for the Borders.”
 Can you explain what is meant by “Creating the Framework”?